-Tollymore Forest Park made its appearance way back in the first season of Game of Thrones as the woods where Ned Stark discovered a litter of abandoned direwolves, the symbol of House Stark, which he subsequently allowed his children to adopt.
-The park, which covers an area of over 1,600 acres and is home to fallow deer and red squirrels, has since made numerous appearances in the show.
-Tollymore Forest Park acts as The Haunted Forest where the Wildlings live and the Night Walkers roam.
-This park also provided the backdrop for the heart-stopping scene where Ramsay Bolton set his savage hounds on the unfortunate Theon Greyjoy.
+Tollymore Forest Park made its appearance in the first season of Game of Thrones.
+These were the woods where Ned Stark discovered a litter of abandoned direwolves, the symbol of House Stark, which he let his children adopt.
+Tollymore covers an area of 1,600 acres.
+It is home to fallow deer and red squirrels and has made numerous appearances in the show.
+Tollymore Forest Park stands in as The Haunted Forest where the Wildlings live and the Night Walkers roam.
+It also served as backdrop for the heart-stopping scene where Ramsay Bolton set his savage hounds on the unfortunate Theon Greyjoy.

-Located approximately forty minutes from Belfast, Castle Ward is better known to Game of Thrones fans as Winterfell, otherwise known as House Stark.
-Both the tower house at Castle Ward and the estate’s farmyard have featured in many of Game of Thrones most pivotal scenes, including the shocking moment in the series pilot when Bran Stark, having witnessed Jaime Lannister engaging in incestuous relations with his sister, Queen Cersei, was pushed from a tower and left for dead.
-This scene marked Game of Thrones as something new and different and like nothing we had ever seen before.
-Of course, as we now know, much worse lay ahead for both Winterfell and the Starks.
+Just 40 minutes from Belfast, Castle Ward is known to Game of Thrones fans as Winterfell, otherwise known as House Stark.
+Both the tower house at Castle Ward and the estate’s farmyard have starred in many of the Game of Thrones most pivotal scenes.
+This includes the shocking moment when Bran Stark, having witnessed Jaime Lannister engaging in incestuous relations with his sister, Queen Cersei, was pushed from a tower and left for dead.
+This scene marked the Game of Thrones as something unique and like nothing seen before.
+Much worse was in store for both Winterfell and the Starks…

-Game of Thrones fans will recognise Dunluce Castle as the location of The House of Greyjoy in the Iron Islands, otherwise known as the home of Theon and Yara Greyjoy.
-A medieval castle that dates from the late middle ages, Dunluce Castle has a history to match its dramatic clifftop location, with tales of shipwrecks, banshees and a kitchen that fell into the sea.
-Though it now lies in ruins, the castle is open to visitors, and can be accessed via a bridge from the mainland.
-Like many of the locations featured in Game of Thrones, Dunluce has a number of tours on offer, including a popular guided walking tour, which promises a ‘truly unique experience’ for the Game of Thrones fan and the history buff alike.
+Game of Thrones fans know Dunluce Castle as the House of Greyjoy in the Iron Islands, home of Theon and Yara Greyjoy.
+A medieval castle, Dunluce Castle’s history matches its dramatic cliff top location.
+There are amazing tales of shipwrecks, banshees, and a kitchen that fell into the sea.
+Though it now lies in ruins, the castle is open to visitors, and it can be accessed via a bridge from the mainland.

 Portstewart Strand, County Derry

-A beautiful Blue Flag beach renowned for its beauty and managed by the National Trust, Portstewart Strand served as the Dornish Coast in Season Five of Game of Thrones, which saw Jaime Lannister sent to fetch Princess Myrcella Baratheon back to the safety of King’s Landing.
-Unfortunately, as is so often the way in Westeros, things didn’t exactly go to plan for Jaime in Dorne, where he encountered the vengeful Sand Snakes.
+A gorgeous Blue Flag beach managed by the National Trust, Portstewart Strand served as the Dornish Coast.
+In season 5 of the Game of Thrones, Jaime Lannister was sent to bring Princess Myrcella Baratheon back to the safety of King’s Landing.
+Unfortunately, as is often the way in Westeros, things didn’t go as planned for Jaime in Dorne—he encountered the vengeful Sand Snakes!

 The picturesque backdrop for Dragonstone Island in Game of Thrones, Downhill Beach is one of the longest stretches of sandy beaches in Northern Ireland.
-The ancestral home of House Targaryen, ‘Dragonstone’ first appeared in season two of Game of Thrones when Stannis Baratheon fell under the spell of the ‘Red Witch’ Melisandre and rejected the Seven Gods of Westeros in favour of the mysterious ‘Lord of Light.’
-Well, that turned out well for him.
-Along with the fame it has achieved via Game of Thrones, Downhill Beach is also famous for Mussenden Temple, which sits on a clifftop right above the beach.
-Originally built as a summer library on the estate of Frederick Augustus Hervey, this temple, which offers breath-taking views out to sea, is one of the most visited spots in Northern Ireland.
+The ancestral home of House Targaryen, ‘Dragonstone’ first appeared in Game of Thrones when Stannis Baratheon fell under the spell of the ‘Red Witch’ Melisandre.
+They then rejected the Seven Gods of Westeros in favor of the mysterious ‘Lord of Light.’
+Downhill Beach is also famous for Mussenden Temple, which sits on a cliff above the beach.
+Originally built as a summer library on the estate of Frederick Augustus Hervey, this temple has breathtaking views.

-Speaking of Melisandre, it would be remiss not to mention one of the most unforgettable scenes in the history of Game of Thrones, the birth of the shadow baby assassin.
-You can visit the caves where the ‘Red Witch’ gave birth to her shadow baby at the Cushendun Caves, which are located close to the pretty coastal village of Cushendun, in County Antrim.
+One of the most memorable scenes in the Game of Thrones is the birth of the shadow baby assassin.
+You can visit the caves where the ‘Red Witch’ Melisandre gave birth to her shadow baby at the Cushendun Caves.
+They are near the picturesque coastal village of Cushendun in County Antrim.

-The latest of Northern Ireland’s Game of Thrones filming locations, The Cliffs of Fair Head on the Causeway Coast, bagged a starring role in the show, when they provided the backdrop for what may become one of the most important scenes to ever feature in Game of Thrones.
-It is on these cliffs, that stand 600 feet above sea level, that Daenerys Targaryen and Jon Snow met for the first time.
-It’s the union that fans of the show had been waiting for, and it’s safe to say, the Mother of Dragons and the new King in the North, did not disappoint.
-Along with fantastic views, spectacular scenery and a series of walking routes, many visitors to these cliffs take a ferry to nearby Rathlin Island, home to Northern Ireland’s only ‘upside-down’ lighthouse.
+The Cliffs of Fair Head on the Causeway Coast starred in the show when they were the backdrop for an important scene.
+It is on these cliffs, standing 600 feet above the sea, that Daenerys Targaryen and Jon Snow first met.
+It’s the union that fans waited for.
+The Mother of Dragons and the new King in the North were not a disappointment.
+Along with fantastic views, spectacular scenery, and a series of walking trails, many visitors take a ferry to nearby Rathlin Island, home of Northern Ireland’s ‘upside-down’ lighthouse.